geometric-intelligence/TopoBenchmark/README.md

 ```
 source env_setup.sh
 ```
-This command creates the conda environment named topobenchmarkx and installs the `TopoBenchmarkX` library and its dependencies.
+This command installs the `TopoBenchmarkX` library and its dependencies.

 ### Run Training Pipeline